shakebugs/shake-docs/docs/flutter/configuration-and-data/activity-history.md

 >Shake tracks user's interaction with your app, their network traffic, notifications, logs and system events, and automatically attaches all of those to the ticket.

 ## Setup

 ### User actions

 User actions tracking is currently not supported.

-### Network requests
+### Network traffic

-Shake provides you a wrapper for dart:io HttpClient class which allows you to track network requests.
+Shake provides you a wrapper for dart:io HttpClient class which allows you to track network traffic.
 Additionally, if you are using dio or http packages for sending network requsts, you can use one our extensions.

 #### dart:io

 Use ShakeHttpClient wrapper class to perform network requests.
 All network requests sent with the ShakeHttpClient instance will be visible on the dashboard.

 ```dart title="main.dart"
 // highlight-next-line